 For the first four fields, we want to grab the data from our WP Forms form.
 Let’s do the first name together.

-10. Click on the asterisk icon (*) on the right-hand side of the First name field.
+10. Click on the asterisk icon (*) on the right-hand side of the Email field.

 This is the token selector.
 Tokens act like handles to the data in the form.
 Tokens will get filled-in later with actual values when the form is submitted.

-So, for the First name field for our new user, we want the First Name token from our WP Forms form.
+For the Email field for our new user, we want the Email token from our WP Forms form.

 11. Select WPForms – Simple Registration Form that’s highlighted in blue.